TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 This lists special files within an extension that have a special meaning by convention.
 If put at the according places, TYPO3 will find them and use for specific functionality.
-For example, if a svg logo of your extension is placed at :file:`Resources/Public/Icons/Extension.svg`, the EM will show that image.
+For example, if a svg logo of your extension is placed at :file:`Resources/Public/Icons/Extension.svg`, the extension manager will show that image.

 Nearly none of the are required, but for example you can not have a TYPO3 extension recognized by TYPO3 without the :file:`ext_emconf.php` file etc. You